2004 Luxembourg general election: By locality

 The CSV won pluralities in all four districts; in the previous election, the Democratic Party had won a plurality in Centre.
-However, the CSV won a better-than-average increase in their vote share in Luxembourg City (of 7.4%) and Centre generally (7.5%), wiping out the DP's advantage and winning 2 deputies in that circonscription alone.
-The CSV's vote remaining roughly constant across all circonscriptions (in all cases between 35.5% and 38.6%):
+However, the CSV won a better-than-average increase in their vote share in Luxembourg City (of 7.4%) and Centre generally (7.5%), wiping out the DP's advantage and winning 2 deputies in that constituency alone.
+The CSV's vote remaining roughly constant across all constituencies (in all cases between 35.5% and 38.6%).